bhaisting/SudokuSolver/README.md

 ## Acknowledgments

-* Shoutout to James Crook, I failed to implement his algorithm, but it helped me to better understand sudoku.
+* James Crook, I failed to implement his algorithm, but it helped me to better understand sudoku.
 * Geeksforgeeks.org, provided help when I was researching how to do recursive backtracking.
 * Dr. Thomas Reinartz, for encouraging throughout 2016, 2017, and 2018.